margaretcunningham/Leetcode/README.md

 **Analyze my approach:**
 Alongside the code, you will find additional notes and explanations as comments within the problem files.
 These insights offer a deeper understanding of my problem-solving thought process, optimization techniques, and potential trade-offs.

-**Repeat steps 2-4:**
-Feel free to explore additional problems in the repository to gain a comprehensive overview of my LeetCode journey and the diverse range of problems I have tackled.

-## Contributing <a id="contributing"></a>

-While this repository primarily represents my personal accomplishments, I welcome constructive feedback and suggestions.
-If you identify areas for improvement, alternative solutions, or opportunities to optimize the existing code, please feel free to create a pull request.
-I value collaboration and continuous growth.

 ## License <a id="license"></a>

 This repository is licensed under the MIT License.
 You are welcome to use, modify, and distribute the code and contents within this repository, while retaining the original license information.